Kudaes/Fiber/README.md

 And this is exactly what this simple PoC does:

 * First, we have a loader, which will use DInvoke to manually map the dll that contains our payload.
-* After that, the loader will turn the current thread into a fiber (known from now on as a control fiber).
+* After that, the loader will turn the current thread into a fiber (known from now on as the **control fiber**).
 The control fiber will enjoy of a "normal" stack since the loader is being run from a PE on disk.
 * The loader will then create a new fiber to run the `run()` function exported by the manually mapped dll.
-This fiber will be known as the payload fiber from now on.
+This fiber will be known as the **payload fiber** from now on.
 * The control fiber will switch to the payload fiber, which will execute whatever code the payload contains.
 Once the payload needs to enter on an alertable state (for example, when a call to Sleep is required), the payload fiber switches back to the control fiber, hiding its stack (which may contain several IOC os malicious activity).
 * The control fiber performs the call to Sleep.
 When the call returns, it will switch again to the payload fiber so it can continue its execution.